 - set time-limited offers – sell some products at strategic discounts, for example offering a 40% less deal during a holiday or weekend

-- start a loyalty program – reward your customers with discounted coupons and encourage them to put more items into a shopping cart
+- start a referral program – reward your customers with discounted coupons and encourage them to put more items into a shopping cart

 While we talk about the AOV and products, you don’t need any special tool except from your online store reports.
 When it comes to loyalty programs, there’s no better expert than SweetTooth which is one of the top platforms for eCommerce.